xpladev/docs/content/en/docs/develop/core-modules/upgrade.md

 XPLA Chain's upgrade module inherits from the Cosmos SDK's [`upgrade`](https://docs.cosmos.network/v0.45/modules/upgrade/) module.
 This document is a stub and covers mainly important XPLA Chain-specific notes about how it is used.
 {{< /alert >}}

-`x/upgrade` is an implementation of a Cosmos SDK module that facilitates smoothly upgrading a live Cosmos chain to a new (breaking) software version.
+`x/upgrade` is an implementation of a Cosmos SDK module that facilitates smoothly upgrading a live XPLA Chain to a new (breaking) software version.
 It accomplishes this by providing a `BeginBlocker` hook that prevents the blockchain state machine from proceeding once a pre-defined upgrade block height has been reached.

 The module does not prescribe anything regarding how governance decides to do an upgrade, but just the mechanism for coordinating the upgrade safely.
 Without software support for upgrades, upgrading a live chain is risky because all of the validators need to pause their state machines at exactly the same point in the process.
 If this is not done correctly, there can be state inconsistencies which are hard to recover from.